-Fuel System: The fuel system for the Gen2 will use a higher pressure regulator (59 psi) and 8 hole plate to better atomize the fuel at the injectors.
+Fuel System: The fuel system for the Gen II will use a higher pressure regulator (58 psi) and 8 hole injectors to better atomize the fuel.
 There are different ways to fuel the injectors and are based on level of difficulty and price.
-The 2 Pump Configuration uses an external Low pressure pump (outside the tank) to “siphon and pump” fuel to the 2nd, High pressure pump located behind the engine compartment.
-This will allow external pumps to be used that are quite and easy to maintain.
 Internal pumps are always the best for durability and noise, but do present a challenge in case of failure or needed repair to other items.
-Fuel pumps WILL NOT be included in any kits due to warranty and repair reasons.
-A fuel pressure regulator and filter will be provided to protect the engines injectors and maintain the proper fuel pressure.
+Fuel pumps are NOT included in any kits for warranty and repair reasons.
+A fuel pressure regulator and filter is provided to protect the engines injectors and maintain the proper fuel pressure.
 The fuel pressure regulator is also a filter and are readily available through the aftermarket.
 You will need to run a primary high pressure (5/16″) steel line from the Corvair sending unit to the fuel pressure regulator .
 The Fuel pressure regulator is the quick connect type of connector (Dorman #800-082 and #800-080) and can be purchased local at your favorite auto parts store.
 External pumps are not recommended due to noise, but can be used.

 Injectors: Injectors will be standard low profile injectors, but we have selected a multi-hole type of injector to better atomize the fuel.
 Standard 1 hole injectors may be used, but not recommended.